 Ms. Anderson was appointed by the board as a director on March 21, 2012.
 She has been the chair of the audit and finance committee since May 20, 2013 and was a member of the ASUS committee from May 22, 2012 until May 20, 2013.
 She was a member of the audit and finance committee prior to her appointment as a chair of the committee.
-She is 66 years old.
+She is 67 years old.

 Ms. Anderson brings additional expertise to the board in the areas of accounting and financial advisory services.
-She also possesses valuable management experience as a result of the various leadership roles that she has held in the accounting profession and in the government and non-profit sectors.
+Her financial and accounting experience enables her to understand and analyze accounting matters and to communicate well with both our internal and external auditors.
+She keeps abreast of current accounting and financial topics and is able to ask appropriate questions of management and auditors alike.
+She understands tax, audit procedures, financial reporting requirements and risk identification and assessment issues and has knowledge of practices at other public companies in other industries through her work as an auditor and as a board member of other public companies.
+She also possesses valuable management experience because of the various leadership roles that she has held in the accounting profession and in the government and non-profit sectors.

-Ms. Anderson retired from Ernst & Young LLP in 2008 where she served for 24 years, 21 years of which she served as an advisory services partner.
-She served a number of clients, both public and private, across various industries, including utilities, government and service industries.
+Ms. Anderson retired from Ernst &Young LLP in 2008 where she served for 24 years, 21 years of which she served as an advisory services partner.
+She served many clients, both public and private, across various industries, including utilities, government and service industries.
 Ms. Anderson served in multiple leadership positions at Ernst & Young LLP, including serving as the managing partner of both the company's Orange County and Riverside offices.

 Ms. Anderson has a BS degree in business administration with a concentration in accounting from Northeastern University.
-She has been licensed as a California Certified Public Accountant since 1979 and is a member of the American Institute of Certified Public Accountants and the California Society of Certified Public Accountants.
+She is a licensed California CPA (inactive) and is a member of the American Institute of Certified Public Accountants and the California Society of Certified Public Accountants.